greghor/tprojection/README.md

 ![Code cov](https://img.shields.io/codecov/c/github/greghor/tprojection)

-This library allows you to visually inspect the relation between a dependent variable (the target) and a predictor in a meaningful way.
-This library is particularly convenient when the target and/or the predictor are categorical, ie when it is difficult to compute a traditionnal correlation coefficient.
+This library allows you to visually inspect the univariate relation between a dependent variable (the target) and any feature in a meaningful way.
+This library is particularly convenient when the target and/or the feature are categorical, ie when it is difficult to compute a traditionnal correlation coefficient.
 And by the way, Tprojection stands for target projection.